stvnjacobs/lnl-docs/PITCHME.md

 Note:
 Not pictured
-- Front matter is seperated by `---`
+- Front matter is separated by `---`

 ---